OperationJosef/smart-benq-projector-control/README.md

 1. Clone this repository to your computer.
 2. Customize the `esphome.yaml` file to match your configuration.
 3. Upload the ESPHome firmware to your ESP8266 microcontroller.
+4. Load the uart_read_line_sensor.h file into the following directory " /config/esphome " (if you use HomeAssistant)

 ## Configuration

-In the `esphome.yaml` file, you will find settings to customize UART communication with your projector.
+In the `benq-remote.yaml` file, you will find settings to customize UART communication with your projector.
 Adjust them to fit your projector requirements.

 ## Usage